Southwark London England About Methodology

 When was County Grove developed?

-County Grove was laid out and built during the 1870s–1890s period as part of Walworth’s intensive suburban expansion.
+County Grove was laid out and built during the 1870s–1890s period as part of Camberwell’s intensive suburban expansion.
 The street’s Victorian and Edwardian terraced housing reflects this era of working-class residential development in South London.

 What is County Grove known for?